 Alerce Andino National Park is located in the Andes, in the Los Lagos Region of Chile.
 The centerpiece of this lush and mountainous protected area is the Alerce forests.
 The Alerce is a towering tree species native to the Andes Mountains that can live for over 4,000 years.

-Alerce Andino National Park is situated in the Chilean Andes, part of the greater Andes Mountain system.
-It is located in the Los Lagos Region of Chile and covers about 393 sq km (152 sq mi) or approximately 40,000 ha (98,842 acres), out of which one-half are Alerce forests.
+Alerce Andino National Park is situated in the Chilean Andes, part of the greater Andes Mountains system.
+It is located in the Los Lagos Region of Chile and covers about 393 sq km (152 sq mi) or approximately 40,000 ha (98,842 acres), of which one-half are Alerce forests.